Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - Group owners who perform an access review
     - Application owners who perform an acces review
 - P2 license is not required for uses with Global Administrator or User Administrator roles
+- Go to the `default directory, privilidged identity management || access reviews > new`
+    - There you can decide the date range and the frequency of reviews